Computational-Morphogenomics-Group/TensionMap/README.md

 ### Optional: Matlab `fmincon` optimiser

-TensionMap can utilise optimisers from the Python implementation of the `NLopt` library or Matlab's `fmincon`, used in the original manuscript of *Noll et al., 2020*.
+TensionMap can use optimisers from the Python implementation of the `NLopt` library or Matlab's `fmincon`.
 To enable `fmincon` for TensionMap, a licensed installation of Matlab is needed, and the Matlab Engine API for Python must be installed.
 Full instructions can be found [here](https://mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

 To install the Matlab Engine API, first identify the folder where Matlab is installed.
 This can be found by opening Matlab and typing `matlabroot` into the console.

 Next, execute the following commands, where `<matlabroot>` is the Matlab install directory.

 For Linux/macOS:

 ```